SPHINX: Structural Prediction using Hypergraph Inference Network: Experimental Analysis

-\textbf{Influence of $k$-sampling.} Previous work on inferring hypergraphs~\cite{evolveHypergraph} takes inspiration from the graph relational inference~\cite{nri} where the differentiable sampling is achieved using the Gumbel-Softmax trick.
-We argue that, inferring the subset of nodes that are part of a hyperedge generates more challenges compare to the graph scenarios.
-In the beginning of training, sampling each node-hyperedge incidence independently, without any constraints, can lead to hyperedges containing either too few or too many nodes, which highly damage the optimisation.
-In this work, we leverage the recent advance in differentiable $k$-subset sampling, which imposes the $k$-nodes constraint, while still allowing to estimate the gradient during backpropagation.
-The experiments in Figure~\ref{fig:synthetic_exp} show that the $k$-subset sampling improves the results, leading to an easier optimisation and better final performance.
-This is in line with the results reported in~\cite{evolveHypergraph} where smoothness and sparsity regularisation are crucial for improving the results on a real-world dataset.
+\textbf{Influence of $k$-sampling.} Previous work on inferring hypergraphs~\cite{16_evolveHypergraph} takes inspiration from the graph domain~\cite{nri} where the differentiable sampling is achieved using the Gumbel-Softmax trick.
+We argue that, inferring the subset of nodes that are part of a hyperedge generates more challenges compares to the graph scenarios.
+At the beginning of training, sampling each node-hyperedge incidence independently, without constraints, can lead to hyperedges containing either too few or too many nodes, which highly damages the optimisation.
+We can observe this phenomenon visually in Figure~\ref{fig:visual_ablation}, column \textit{SPHINX w gumbel}.
+In this work, we leverage the recent advance in differentiable $k$-subset sampling, which imposes the $k$-nodes constraint, while still allowing us to estimate the gradient during backpropagation.
+The experiments in Figure~\ref{fig:synthetic_exp}.a and Figure~\ref{fig:synthetic_exp}.b (see \textit{gumbel} model vs \textit{SPHINX} model) show that the $k$-subset sampling improves the results, leading to an easier optimisation and better final performance.
+This is in line with the results from~\cite{16_evolveHypergraph} where smoothness and sparsity regularisation are crucial for improving the results on a real-world dataset.
 In contrast, our model obtains competitive performance without any optimisation trick.